mrinalwahal/portfolio/content/en/pragyaan.md

 badge: Pragyaan.co
 category: Projects
 description: Event management for educational events, workshops, webinars, training sessions and more.
-subtitle: Event management for educational events, workshops, webinars, training sessions and more.
+subtitle: Started as a side project.
+Event management for educational events, workshops, webinars, training sessions and more.
 position: 4
 stack:
-    - Nuxt.js (On Vercel)
+    - Nuxt.js SSR (Deployed on Vercel)
     - Golang (Serverless Functions)
     - GraphQL (Hasura)
     - Nhost (for Hasura, auth, storage and hosting)